 Tourist Info

-There is a great variety of places to eat and things to do in the Fort Wayne area, much of it within walking distance of the conference hotels.
 For more information about the more than 50 walkable eateries near our conference venue, and a multitude of sightseeing options, check out our Visit Fort Wayne website.

 Tours